whereiskurt/defcon.run.33/README.md

 The last few defcon.run events has had a website and infrastructure.
 This year we're trying to add an meshtastic MQTT service to the fun - see the diagram.
 FYI - MQTT traffic is NOT HTTP, so it needs a AWS network load balancer for the TLS.

-Executing this code gives access to fully configured applications at URLS like `https://use1.mqtt.defcon.run/map`, `https://usw2.etherpad.defcon.run` or `https://cac1.strapi.defcon.run`.
-You can configure your meshtastic radio to use this MQTT mosquitto server, even with TLS.
+Executing this code gives access to fully configured applications at URLS like `https://use1.mqtt.defcon.run/map` or `https://usw2.etherpad.defcon.run` or `https://cac1.strapi.defcon.run`.
+Because of `terragrunt` it's very easy to do separate multi-region deployments.

+You can configure your meshtastic radio to use this MQTT mosquitto server even with TLS.

 Overall, there is A LOT of AWS magic in this repo that I'm happy to share. 🙇‍♂️

-The base cost to run this full-tilt 24x7 is between $2 and $3 day, before scaling ECS taskdefs etc. I tend to spin-up/down the infra as I'm doing development.
+The base cost to run this full-tilt 24x7 is between $2 and $3 day (per region), before scaling ECS taskdefs etc. I tend to spin-up/down the infra as I'm doing development.
 It feels good to 'zero out' the environment. 🤷

 I think you could use this as a template for deploying most containerized apps, just by looking at the examples that are already working.
 I tried to strike a balance between 'cut+paste' in the `apptype` concept (`infra/terraform/modules/cluster/fargate/_v1/apptype/mqtt`) but there is likely more to be done.